-Reporting from the site: a curved wall marks the entrance to the WC -- to be covered in brushed steel.
+Reporting from the site: a curved wall marks the entrance to the WC — to be finished in brushed steel.

 Part of the proposal for a winery was to include rooms for overnight guests who wanted to immerse themselves in the wine experience.

-In Japan, the Ise shrine is completely rebuilt once every twenty years where each successive structure is built next to the previous one by taking bits and pieces from the old structure.
-The old building is finished through a process of deconstruction and editing what pieces are needed.
+In Japan, the Ise shrine is completely rebuilt once every twenty years where each successive structure is built next to the previous one by taking bits and pieces from the older structure.
+The old building is completed through a process of deconstruction and editing what pieces are needed.

-Makije, Macchia, Maquis, Macula, Garrigue, Chaparral -- Italian, French, Latin, Greek, Spanish.
-All words to describe the shrubland biome typical for the Mediterranean climate.
+Makije, Macchia, Maquis, Macula, Garrigue, Chaparral — Croatian, Italian, French, Latin, Greek, Spanish.
+All the words to describe the shrub-land biome typical for the Mediterranean climate.

 The curved wooden walls guide the patients slowly into the dental office while providing intimacy from the other visitors.

-The open space living plan integrates the dining room, living room and kitchen in one space where the parents can cook and watch over their children playing in the living room or pool.
-For a sense of privacy, you are surrounded by a forest.
+The open space living plan integrates the dining room, living room, kitchen and outdoor terrace into one space where the parents can cook and watch their children playing in the living room or in the pool.
+For a sense of privacy, you are surrounded by the forest.